A bowl of tomato soup rumbles in lazy circles inside the microwave.

-Across the house, my wife looks up from her novel and sniffs the air like a cat.
+Across the house, my wife peers over the top of her novel and sniffs the air like a cat.

 “Ooooh,” she says, “can I have a just a tiny bit?”

-“I asked if you wanted lunch,” I say, “and you said no.”
+“I asked if you wanted lunch,” I tell her, “and you said no.”

 “I don’t want a whole sandwich,” she says, “just a bit of yours.”

 It was I who wanted a whole sandwich.

 “And the soup?”
 I ask.